 > ping 126.96.36.199

 By default, the Windows ping commands send 4 ICMP packets which can be also called 4 ping packets to the target system.
-After 4 packets the ping command stops and provides information about the status of the packet, accessibility to the target system, etc. During the ping, every sent packet information also printed to the screen with some basic information.
+After 4 packets the ping command stops and provides information about the status of the packet, accessibility to the target system, etc. During the ping, every sent packet information is also printed on the screen with some basic information.

 Reply from 188.8.131.52: bytes=32 time=38ms TTL=128